arbal/awesome-stars/README.md

 ## OCaml

+- [batsh-dev-team/Batsh](https://github.com/batsh-dev-team/Batsh) - A language that compiles to Bash and Windows Batch
 - [comby-tools/comby](https://github.com/comby-tools/comby) - A tool for structural code search and replace that supports ~every language.
 - [issuu/sure-deploy](https://github.com/issuu/sure-deploy) - What `docker stack deploy` should actually have been
 - [facebookarchive/pfff](https://github.com/facebookarchive/pfff) - Tools for code analysis, visualizations, or style-preserving source transformation.